 Don’t Fail to Consider Technological Developments in Interpreting on Broadway

 Recently there have been discussions about the rise of technologies like captioning, which may present competition for sign language interpreters working in the theater industry.
 For the most part, however, it seems that audiences prefer the personal aspect that a great sign language interpreter can bring to a theater performance.

-For some theater-goers, watching a skilled sign language interpreter who knows the play intimately and is able to convey real emotion via subtle facial expressions makes for a more moving performance than impersonal captioning technology.
-Captioning is useful in many circumstances, but when it comes to the world of theater, many deaf and hard-of-hearing patrons feel that skilled sign language interpreting gives a personal touch that elevates the viewer’s experience from adequate to amazing.
+Captioning is useful in many circumstances, but when it comes to the world of theater, many deaf and hard of hearing patrons feel that skilled sign language interpreting gives a personal touch that elevates the viewer’s experience from adequate to amazing.

 So make sure you consider all your options before making a final decision.

 Whether you opt for in-person sign language interpreters or opt for the captions route, it’s vital that you work with trained professionals.

 Contact Accredited Language today to learn about our theater interpreting and captioning services.

 Call us at 1-800-322-0284 or simply fill out our free quote form.